 Mediterranean Flora · Seasonal Harmony

-Over 200 centuries-old olive trees provide ancient canopy.
-Terraced dry-stone walls offer shelter and thermal mass.
-Figs, almonds, wild orchids, cyclamens, poppies, and native Mediterranean maquis — mastic, myrtle, juniper, and rosemary — create a complete ecosystem where over forty species of flora sustain pollinators across every season.
+More than 200 centuries-old olives give canopy; the terraced walls give shelter and thermal mass.
+Figs, almonds, wild orchids, cyclamen, poppies and native maquis — mastic, myrtle, juniper, rosemary — make up over forty species of flora that carry pollinators through every season.

-By restoring native wildflower corridors, planting hedgerows of thyme, oregano, and lavender, and protecting natural water sources within 20–50 meters of each hive, we create the conditions for bees to flourish as they have for millennia.
-Drought-resistant cover crops between groves stabilize soil and extend the forage calendar into the driest months.
+Native wildflower corridors restored, hedgerows of thyme, oregano and lavender planted, water protected within 20–50 metres of every hive.
+Drought-resistant cover crops between the groves hold the soil and stretch the forage calendar into the driest months.

-The sanctuary also shelters hedgehogs, hares, bats, hoopoes, kestrels, and countless reptiles and amphibians — a living web of relationships where every species reinforces the others.
-This is not land made productive for bees.
-This is land restored so bees can restore themselves.
+It also shelters hedgehogs, hares, bats, hoopoes, kestrels and any number of reptiles and amphibians.
+This is not land made productive for bees; it is land restored so bees can restore themselves.

 Species: Apis mellifera ligustica — the gentle, docile native honeybee of Italy